How to Read Commercial Refrigerator Energy Labels?

-The EU energy label for commercial refrigeration devices displays all the necessary information catering professionals need to determine the energy efficiency of the product in question.
+The EU energy label for commercial refrigeration devices displays all the necessary information catering professionals need to determine the product’s energy efficiency.

-In addition to the product reference and manufacturer details, the label includes the:
+In addition to the product reference and manufacturer details, the label includes:

 • Energy class